Gottschalk Sheet Music Biography

 Despite being a true American patriot he was quite outspoken with his views on slavery and the Civil War.

 During one of his many concerts in South America, Gottschalk collapsed from Yellow Fever after he’d finished playing his romantic piece Morte!
-Sadly he never recovered and died 3 weeks later aged 40, possibly from an overdose of quinine.
+Sadly he never recovered and died three weeks later on 18th December 1869 aged forty, possibly from an overdose of quinine.